mendix/docs/content/releasenotes/mobile/native-builder.md

 **Release date: September 3rd, 2019**

+### Improvements

+* We passed the `--native-packager` flag to MxBuild to enable MxBuild compatibility with Mendix 8.1.0 and higher.

-### Breaking changes
+### Breaking Changes

 This version only supports Mendix version 8.1.0 and upwards.
 If you have to stick with Mendix 8.0.0 please consider using Native Builder  v1.0.0.

-### Improvements

-* We passed the `--native-packager` flag to MxBuild to enable MxBuild compatibility with Mendix 8.1.0 and higher.

 ### Known Issues